Pullong, Tirap: Demographics

+Economy

-Pullong is locally and originally named as 'Boachim'.
-'Boa' means 'dance' and 'Chim' means 'salt'.
-It is named so because it is believed to be the first place where salt was found and the folk dance of the region originated.
-It is a small village in Tirap district of Arunachal Pradesh.
-The ancient original inhabitants of the land are referred to as Kasik.
-Boachim is 15 km away from Khonsa, the district H/Q of Tirap and lies on NH-315.
-It is the leading producer of oranges in the region, well known for its extra sweetness and is the pride of the village.
+It is the leading producer of oranges in the region, known for its extra sweetness and is the pride of the village.

+Culture

 There exist the system of chieftainship in the village.
 The inhabitants of Boachim belongs to Nocte tribe.
 Nocte means "villagers".
 They commonly speak Kasik dialect which is the ancient and original dialect of the Noctes.
 The word Kasik means "ancient language".
 Except for these three villages - Boachim (pullong), Tupi and Noksa, the rest speaks other ethnic dialect.
-Although kasik is the original dialect of the Noctes, today it is known only to a handful.
+Although Kasik is the original dialect of the Noctes, today it is known only to a handful.
 But the "Kasik" dialect has been found to be in used in the villages of Hilani naga gaon and Boantoan which fall under the Sivasagar district and Dibrugarh district of Assam.